 - Check to see if you qualify for a subsidy to help pay part of your individual insurance premium https://www.healthcare.gov/lower-costs/.
 If you qualify, contact Kolt Byerly to set up an appointment to enroll in an on-exchange plan.

 - Consider joining your or your spouse’s employer-sponsored plan.
 Compare the premium and coverage offered to your current plan, to see if it makes sense to change.

-- Consider an employer-group plan.
+- Consider starting an employer-group plan.
 As long as there are two people in your entity, you might qualify for a group plan.
 These two people can both be owners, or one owner and one employee (part-time employees may meet this requirement).
 Even if only one of you needs coverage, the group will meet participation requirements if the other waives coverage due to having coverage elsewhere.

-The typical requirements for starting a group plan are:
+o The typical requirements for starting a group plan are:

 - Proof of entity and ownership, such as articles of organization